ChristopherMotes/iptables_container/README.md

 # Fun with linking and IPTables
 Least Requied Privledges shouldn't just apply to users, but instead to everything.
-Although this might be overkill for a realworld application, we're going to link some containers add micro-services to control permissions on a node.
-The first container is a beloved docker training app.
+Although this might be overkill for a realworld application, we're going to link some containers add micro-services to ensure LRP on a containter.
+The first container/micro-service is a beloved docker training webapp.
 The second is an iptables rules set.

+This all started because my current employer loves IPTables and IPSec.
 Containers leverage namespaces.
 Networking has it's own namespace.
-So we can create iptables rules that only exist for that name space.
-Those rules won't cuase problems with other namespaces, or  the global namespace ( that may be a very Solaris Zones way of saying it).
-However, to futz with iptables rules in Docker, we need elevate permissions.
+So we can create iptables rules that only exist for that namespace.
+Those rules won't cuase problems with other namespaces, or  the global namespace (that may be a very Solaris Zones way of saying it).
+However, to futz with iptables rules in Docker, we need to elevate permissions.
 In the most stringent applications of LRP, the application  container does't require the elavated, NET_ADMIN, priviledge.
-Moreover, with ECS it's either it either privledge mode or not priviledged mode for NET_ADMIN.
-Thus, we want a separate serivce handling the inbound traffic.
+Moreover, with ECS it's either privledge mode or not priviledged mode for NET_ADMIN.
+Thus, we want a separate micro-serivce handling the IPTables traffic.
+So, our IPTables container has elevated priviledges, our webapp container doesn't.
+Indeed, in the final interation, our webapp container isn't even exposed to the network.

+### Why this might not be overkill
+Asking any attacker or network security person.
+Breaching an app is easy.
+Breaching the kernel is hard.
+If an attacker rides through the application's tcp socket, then he can stop in  the iptables container, or  move to the application's container.
+Stopping in the iptables container means the attacker must exploit the kernel to plant a flag in the container.
+If the attacker follows through to the application container, he's stuck with lesser permisions, in a containter not exposed to the  network.

-## NOTE: The IPTables conatiner is a long ways from 12Factor.
+### NOTE: The IPTables conatiner is a long ways from 12Factor.
 The container in this state is a long ways from a 12 Facter App.
 The iptables rules need variablization (It's a word!!!).
+This is just POC.

 ## Create the bridge
 ```